Spartabariallali/QGresources/readme.md

 ### ***Action***

 I approached the task by firstly pseudo coding all the relevant queries within azure data studio to ensure that I can quickly and accurately Query the northwind database while minimising the potential of retrieving the wrong information.
-Once I had a basic outline of the queries, I then began working on the second iteration which was transforming the information into a user-friendly report that could be consumed by individuals that could use the information elsewhere.
+Once I had a basic outline of the queries - I began working through them systematically ensuring complete accuracy in my work.
+Once all the information was retrieved, I began working on the second iteration which was transforming the data into a user-friendly report that could be consumed by individuals who require the information elsewhere.
+I did so by using the taking advantage of the azure database plugins which allowed me to create powerfully informative graphs within seconds.

 ### ***Result***